UEABIO/data-sci-v1/docs/18-Complex-models.md

 We are also interested in the potential effect of sleep on activity, we can construct a scatter plot of sleep against longevity, while including treatment as a covariate.

 <div class="panel panel-default"><div class="panel-heading"> Task </div><div class="panel-body">
-Does it look like sleep interacts with treatment to affect longevity? </div></div>
+Make an interaction plot to see if sleep interacts with treatment to affect longevity. </div></div>

 <button id="displayTextunnamed-chunk-15" onclick="javascript:toggle('unnamed-chunk-15');">Show Solution</button>